Center management tips for literacy centers in Preschool, Pre-K, and Kindergarten Classrooms

-I work with one group and supervise the other while my assistant supervises the other two groups.
-If I am working with a group that is still learning letters and they have the Feed Clifford game I might have them examine each letter they pull out of their dog food bowl and then try to match it to a letter mat, then say the letter name etc. While I am working with that group I am watching my other group closely as they sort the curvy and straight letters.
+I work with one group and supervise the other, while my assistant supervises the other two groups.
+If I am working with a group that is still learning letters and they have the Puppy Chow game, I might have them examine each letter they pull out of their dog food bowl and then try to match it to a letter mat, then say the letter name etc. While I am working with that group I am watching my other group closely as they sort the curvy and straight letters.
 My assistant is on the other side of the room sitting with one group and watching the other closely and interacting with the students just like I am.

 Our schedule allows for 20-30 minutes of independent literacy practice each day.
 Of course, in the beginning of the year it’s much shorter due to limited attention spans, but usually ends up at about 20-30 minutes by the end of the year.
 Click HERE to see our daily schedule.